-STOKE CITY have introduced a new representative body which aims to develop an even closer bond with their supporters.
+STOKE CITY has a representative body which aims to develop an even closer bond with their supporters.

-A democratically elected Supporters Council has been set up to enhance dialogue between the Club and fans on matters of mutual interest.
+A democratically elected Supporters Council operates to enhance dialogue between the Club and fans on matters of mutual interest.

 This provides a platform for a select number of fans representing a wide cross section of the supporter base to voice the general viewpoint and make a significant contribution in helping to shape the way the Club moves forward.

-As a result, the Supporters Council may well be used as a sounding board for new ideas while they are under consideration by the Club.
+As a result, the Supporters Council can be used as a sounding board for new ideas while they are under consideration by the Club.

 City's Chief Executive Tony Scholes commented: "A glowing feature of the success which this Football Club has achieved over the past few years has been the tremendous sense of togetherness which we enjoy with our supporters.

 "The fans have played a big part in getting us where we are today and it is just as important that they continue do so in the future.

 "I am very excited by the creation of this Supporters Council in that it will provide a good forum for discussion and debate between the Club and our fans and hopefully make them feel even more a part of what we are trying to achieve."

 He added: "While supporters generally tend to engage more with their Club when things aren't going particularly well, it is equally important to have this means of dialogue in settled times so that we can gauge the opinions of our fans.